 So while I didn’t do very well in that race in the end, I am still pleased with the first part, and I think I learned a lot.
 The main thing is to plan ahead when approaching a mark, to take into account that there might be a lot of other boats that I need to take care of, and to have some idea of what tactics to follow.
 The other main point is not to worry too much about start line bias.
 This, however, is the main thing you are told about racing: work out which end of the start line is favoured (ie closer to the wind), and start from there.
 But that’s what most people do, so the favoured end is thus the busiest, and sailing in a big cluster of boats is slow.
 I started slightly behind at the unfavoured end, but was able to sail much faster and unimpeded in clean air, so the fact that I started a few boat lengths behind the field did not matter at all.
 I suspect for most people it will be the same.
 It’s also less stressful, as you don’t have to worry about colliding with other boats on the start line!
 This is recommended by the Improper Course Blog where I got the idea from.
 Or rather, the reassurance not to have to do what everybody else does (and tells you to do!)

 I will have a chance to try that out over the next two weekends, where I will be at two Enterprise Open meetings (where we all race in the same class of boat) at Barnt Green and Tamworth.
 Mass start, though probably fewer boats.
 And then I will have a proper think about tactics in advance!

-PS: We came 14th out of 21 boats, which is quite a good result.
+PS: We came 14th out of 21 boats, which is still quite a good result.
 Pretty much everybody who ended up ahead of me is a better sailor, and I even beat some of the more experienced racers in their fast boats.
 So I’m pleased, especially given the places I lost at the first mark!